pixee/docs/docs/faqs.md

 # FAQs

 ### How does Pixee handle my data?
 Pixee is a platform focused on helping developers deliver higher quality code and places the utmost importance on product security.
-All data is encrypted in transit and at rest
+All data is encrypted in transit and at rest.

 ## Alpha FAQs